ethereum/consensus-specs/specs/keys/key_derivation/tree_kdf.md

 ### Helper functions

-`int_hash` is the core of this tree KDF specification.
-It takes in an integer (private key) and repeatedly hashes it, checking each time whether the result of the hash is less than the curve order, `52435875175126190479447740508185965837690552500527637822603658699938581184513` in the case of BLS12-381.
-If the result is less than the curve order, it is returned as an integer.
-This rejection sampling mechanism ensures a uniform distribution over the key-space under the random oracle assumption for SHA256.
+`bytes_to_privkey` is the core of this tree KDF specification.
+It operates in the same way as the `KeyGen` function described in the [draft IETF BLS standard](https://github.com/cfrg/draft-irtf-cfrg-bls-signature/blob/master/draft-irtf-cfrg-bls-signature-00.txt) and therefore the private key obtained from `KeyGen` is equal to that obtained from `bytes_to_privkey` for the same seed bytes.

 ```python
 def bytes_to_privkey(ikm: bytes) -> int: